 An oh-so-cute version of “The Wheels on the Bus” featuring a multicultural cast of babies.

-I've always liked Katz' simple and bright illustrations.
+I've always liked Katz's simple and bright illustrations.
 She has done quite a bit with multiculturalism in her books for the youngest children.
-I'm familiar with My First Chinese New Year, which is a standard for introducing the little ones to customs of China.
+I'm familiar with My First Chinese New Year, which is a standard for introducing the little ones to the customs of China.
 I also like her book Can You Say Peace? which takes us around the world and includes the words for peace in several different languages.

 More Everyday Diversity Books for Babies and Toddlers

 Here are some more books which are appropriate for the youngest children.
 Some of them are a little older, and may be out of print, but I've had good luck getting copies in good condition from used book websites.

 Everywhere Babies by Susan Meyers.
 Multicultural illustrations of things babies do.